varocketry/guitar-mastery-hub/public/lessons/lesson_040_minor_key_signatures.md

 ---

-## 📖 SECTION 5: HARMONIC & MELODIC MINOR KEY SIGNATURES
+## ðŸ“– SECTION 5: HARMONIC & MELODIC MINOR KEY SIGNATURES

 ### Important Note About Key Signatures

 **Key signatures show ONLY the natural minor scale.**

-**Harmonic and melodic minor use accidentals** (♯, ♮, ♭ symbols in the music).
+**Harmonic and melodic minor use accidentals** (â™¯, â™®, â™­ symbols in the music).

 ---